Epinova/Epinova.Elasticsearch/readme.md

 ## What will be indexed?

 The module tries to follow the same conventions as Episerver, meaning that all properties of type `string` and `XhtmlString` will be indexed unless explicitly decorated with `[Searchable(false)]`.
-Additional properties can be indexed by decorating them with [Searchable] or with the conventions above.
+Additional properties can be indexed by decorating them with `[Searchable]` or with the conventions above.
+Decorate `ContentArea` with `[Searchable]` to index contents.

 &nbsp;